jscottbranson/xrpl_unl_parser/README.md

 address = "https://vl.ripple.com"
 KEYS = parse(address)
 ```

+The library returns a list of public validation keys.

 ## License
 Do what ye please with this including using, modifying, and distributing it.